Wronskia/Sentiment-Analysis-on-Twitter-data/README.md

 However, if you want to run your personalized model or run the models from the start, please run one model at a time by commenting the 9 others in the file `models.py` and dump the features.

-After dumping all the features, load them and run XGBoost on the probability matrix.
+After dumping all the features, load them and run XGBoost on the probability matrix (by means of `run.py` ).

+## Authors

+- Yassine Benyahia : yassine.benyahia@epfl.ch
+- Mohammed Hamza Sayah : mohammed.sayah@epfl.ch
+- Varun Batta : varun.batta@epfl.ch